 The pace of technological advancements in today’s world is unparalleled.
 The manufacturing industry, in particular, has been quick to adopt innovation and technology, with Artificial Intelligence (AI) playing a vital role in its transformation.
 Consequently, many businesses operating in the manufacturing domain are gearing up for the potential digital disruption that AI and other nascent technologies could unleash.

-The fact that the global AI in the manufacturing market is expected to grow at a CAGR of 24.2% and reach a projected value of USD 9.89 Billion by 2027 indicates that AI will play a crucial role in shaping the future of the industry.
+The fact that the global AI in the manufacturing market is expected to grow at a CAGR of 24.2% and reach a projected value of USD 9.89 Billion by 2027 indicates that AI will play a crucial role in shaping the industry’s future.

 For instance, AI-powered robots can handle repetitive, monotonous tasks such as assembly line work, freeing up human workers to focus on more complex and creative tasks.
 In addition, AI monitors and analyzes machine data, identifies potential issues before they become significant problems, and optimizes processes to minimize waste and increase productivity.